 You will need to get a license before you can begin operating officially.

-There are specific verification exercises you will have to undergo before you can be certified to run a ham radio which centres on subjects as electronics and radio technology as well as the rule and regulations required to use them.
+There are specific verification exercises you will have to undergo before you can be certified to run a ham radio that centers on subjects as electronics and radio technology and the rule and regulations required to use them.